aamend/ml-registry/README.md

 ## Backlog

-- serialize models using [MLeap](https://github.com/combust/mleap) to be used outside of a spark context (e.g. Flink)
+- serialize models using [MLeap](https://github.com/combust/mleap) to be used outside of a spark context
-- supporting pyspark pipelines
-- extract data distribution from model input features to be stored on nexus as metadata
+- ability to publish model metrics

 ## Install